 This creamy Brussels Sprouts and Bacon Gratin is the ultimate side dish.
 It's topped with nutty Gruyere cheese and crisp buttery breadcrumbs making it an impressive side dish for any occasion.

-Cheesy Brussels Sprouts and Bacon Gratin Recipe
+Easy Brussels Sprouts Gratin Recipe

 Brussels sprouts may not immediately come to mind when you're planning special occasion side dishes.
 This is likely due to the reputation they have for being both bland and bitter, if not cooked properly.
 In many parts of the world they're traditional around the holidays and come in many shapes and forms.
 This recipe is a fabulous way to elevate them and turn them into a decadent side dish that everyone will love.

-- Larger brussels sprouts tend to take on more of a cabbage flavor.
-Smaller, means they're apt to be less bitter when prepared properly.
+• Larger brussels sprouts tend to take on more of a cabbage flavor.
+Smaller, means they’re apt to be less bitter when prepared properly.

-- Trim the ends of the Brussel sprouts removing the woody end and pluck any yellowing leaves before cooking.
+• Trim the ends of the Brussel sprouts removing the woody end and pluck any yellowing leaves before cooking.

-- You can also shred raw brussels sprouts to make a salad and dress with a vinaigrette much like you would a vinegar based slaw.
-In this instance, we're halving them and cooking them in chicken stock until tender then combining with the remaining ingredients to make the cheesy gratin.
+• You can also shred raw brussels sprouts to make a salad and dress with a vinaigrette much like you would a vinegar based slaw.
+In this instance, we’re halving them and cooking them in chicken stock until tender then combining with the remaining ingredients to make the cheesy gratin.

-Other Holiday Side Dish Recipes to Add to the Menu
+More Holiday Side Dish Recipes to Make

 Thanks for visiting come back soon!